robertvacareanu/llm4regression/README.md

 | Character         | Mapping random characters (e.g., `a`) to a numeric value.
 Then sampling a vector to map back the characters                    | See `get_character_regression` in `src/dataset_utils.py`                                                                                                                |

 ## Results At A Glance
+The heatmap below is structured into 3 blocks: (1) LLMs (left), (2) Traditional Supervised Methods (middle), and (3) Unsupervised baseline (right).
+Each model had access to the same dataset, containing 50 (input, output) examples and was asked to predict the output corresponding to the same test sample.
+The performance is averaged across 100 random runs.

 Overall, LLMs *generally* outperform the unsupervised heuristics, suggesting that the in-context learning mechanism is more complex than such simple heuristics.

-Selected LLMs, both private (e.g., Claude 3 Opus, GPT-4) and open (e.g., DBRX) can outperform supervised methods such as KNN, Gradient Boosting, or Random Forest.
+Certain LLMs, both private (e.g., Claude 3 Opus, GPT-4) and open (e.g., DBRX) can outperform supervised methods such as KNN, Gradient Boosting, or Random Forest.
 For example, except on the datasets derived from neural networks (and `Original 4`), Claude 3 Opus outperforms KNN, Gradient Boosting, and Random Forest on **all** datasets.
+This strong performance persists until at least 500 examples (Appendix O in the [arxiv paper](https://arxiv.org/pdf/2404.07544.pdf)).

 ### Rank Heatmap